 Federal Functional Classification is the system by which roads are grouped according to the type of service and amount of traffic the facility carries.
 Functional Classification is used to determine design standards of roads and determines Federal Aid funding eligibility.
 Federal Functional Classification is assigned to all public roads using federal guidelines and is approved by the Federal Highway Administration (FHWA).
 After each U.S. Decennial Census, the FHWA requires states to review and update their Federal Aid Urban Boundaries and Federal Functional Classification.
-CLMPO, along with the State of Oregon, will begin this review process in the summer of 2022 once the urban data is received from the US Census Bureau.
+CLMPO, along with the State of Oregon, will begin this review process in the summer of 2022 once the urban data are received from the U.S. Census Bureau.
 It is a process that will require cooperation of all local agencies within the region that own or manage public roads.
-The Federal Functional Classification of Roadways is shown on Figure 9.

-Federal Aid eligible roads include roads federally designated as 1:
+Federal Aid eligible roads include roads federally designated as:1

 - Interstate (Urban and Rural)

-- · Freeways and Expressways (Urban and Rural)
+- Freeways and Expressways (Urban and Rural)

 - Principal Arterial (Urban and Rural)

 - Minor Arterial (Urban and Rural)

-The Federal Functional Classification of Roadways is shown on Figure 9.
+The Federal Functional Classification of Roadways is shown in Figure 9.